Justin Amash Blasts GOP’s Priorities: ‘It’s About Kneeling Before A Man’

 Independent Justin Amash has been openly criticizing the current direction of the GOP since he left the party and doesn’t appear to be stopping anytime soon.
-During a Tuesday Twitter post, he cited his conservative voting record via sites like Conservative Review and suggested that that current Republican Party no longer cares about conservative principles.
+In Tuesday’s Twitter post, he cited his conservative voting record via sites like Conservative Review and suggested that the current Republican Party no longer cares about conservative principles.

-In his tweet, he posted four pictures — the first three of his voting records and the fourth of Donald Trump.
+In his tweet, he posted four pictures — the first three of his voting records, and the fourth of Donald Trump.

 “Republicans used to care about pics 1-3; now, they care mainly about pic 4,” he wrote.
 “It’s no longer about conservatism; it’s about kneeling before a man.”